 The upper arrow points to a pair of microphones on the Fox orchestra pit elevator, and the lower arrow, microphone receptacles located beneath the Fox Theatre Stage Director's desk.
 The inset shows the three-prong polarized microphone connector.
 Mic cables within the building were lead-jacketed.

 |Left Graybar catalog; right, courtesy radioatticarchives.com|

 The horns for public address were like every other electrical device in a Super Deluxe Movie Palace: elegantly concealed.
-Only the Roxy, the five Super Deluxe Fox houses, and the Philadelphia Mastbaum (1929-1958) were equipped with public address systems specifically designed for theatres.
+The five Super Deluxe Fox houses, and the Philadelphia Mastbaum (1929-1958) were equipped with public address systems specifically designed for theatres.
 The Mastbaum (left) and the Atlanta Fox also had identical house draw curtains.

 The PA horns at the Fox were an array of three model 15A horns, the same as used behind the picture sheet for talking pictures.

 All Western horns regardless of model were driven by 555 "receivers," what today we call drivers.
 The cap protected the delicate diaphragm when the receiver was not in use.
 555 receivers required four wires, two for signal and two for 12 volt DC field current for its electromagnet.